 The 2017 CoderDojo Coolest Projects Exhibition will be held on the 17th June in the RDS Arena, Dublin.
 Our goal is to have over 100 projects from outside of Ireland showcased at the 2017 Coolest Projects Exhibition!

-Bursaries are open now and will close midnight GMT March 12th – to apply just enter your details on our form below.
+Bursaries are open now and the deadline has been extended until midnight GMT March 19th – to apply just enter your details on our form below.
 For top tips and guidelines for applying just read on.

 This year we are also excited to be able to give one or two lucky Ninjas the chance to travel from the US to Dublin for the exhibition!

 Some regions will be managing their own bursaries centrally, either through application or a local Coolest Projects and should be contacted directly about bursaries for the event;

 Scotland – [email protected]

 The average bursaries (€) for each country is as follows;

 Italy – €125 per person

 Portugal – €125 per person